FelipeFeitosaDev/reachme-menu/README.md

 ## Features

-A simple menu to conncet my social media usin CSS and HTML
+A simple menu to connect my social media usin CSS and HTML

 ## How to use